mendix/docs/content/data-hub/register-data/index.md

 Use the application UUID and the environment UUID to register one or more services.

-#### 4.1.4 Registering services through the Data Hub Catalog Registration API {#register-services}
+#### 4.1.4 Registering Services Through the Data Hub Catalog Registration API {#register-services}

-To register services, you'll need:
+To register services, you need:

 - a Personal Access Token
 - an `application_UUID`